 While pregnant with Little Man and Baby Girl I was so much wiser and bought only what was really needed.

-1. Purchase diapers when on sale or sign up to receive diapers every few weeks via the Amazon Subscribe and Save program
+1. Buy diapers when on sale, in bulk or through the Amazon Subscribe and Save program

 2. Invite family and friends to bless you with gift cards or money, at your baby shower